donadams1969/valor-ai/README.md

 ---

 ### Overview
-This repository contains the **Genesis Hash** and metadata for the VALOR Ai× system.
+This repository contains the **Genesis Hash** and metadata for the VALOR Ai+ system.
 It serves as immutable proof of origin, authorship, and integrity—timestamped through **OpenTimestamps** and distributed via **IPFS**.
-It establishes the legal and evidentiary foundation for VALOR AI’s autonomous actions in defense of veterans, whistleblowers, and civil rights.
+It establishes the legal and evidentiary foundation for VALOR Ai+’s autonomous actions in defense of veterans, whistleblowers, and civil rights.

 ---